mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/First-Steps/index.md

 When the MAMP PRO application is launched for the first time its helper tools will be installed.
 You will be prompted to enter your admin password.

-Click on the Servers button in the title bar to launch Apache and MySQL, the default web and database servers.
+Click on the Servers button in the title bar to launch Apache and MySQL, they are your default web and database servers.
 In the Servers & Services sections, the launch status of the server is displayed.
-The web server uses port 8888 by default.
+The Apache web server uses port 8888 by default.
 This port must be specified when calling the local web page in the browser, e.g.: http://localhost:8888

 Your default host for MAMP PRO is `localhost`.
 The files for localhost are initially located in the `/Applications/MAMP/htdocs` folder.
 See the Hosts section for more information on what a host is and how to create additional hosts.